Print

 3. Prepare the dry ingredients: In a medium bowl, whisk together the flour, cocoa powder, baking soda, baking powder and sea salt.
 Set aside.

-4. Make the chocolate cupcakes batter: In a large bowl with a hand mixer or whisk, mix together the neutral oil, sugar, brown sugar, applesauce, and vanilla until combined.
+4. Make the chocolate cupcakes batter: In a large bowl with a hand mixer or whisk, mix together the neutral oil, sugar, brown sugar, dairy free yogurt, and vanilla until combined.
 Carefully add in about half of the dry mixture to the wet ingredients and half of the vegan buttermilk.
-Mix again lightly until almost all of the dry ingredients are incorporated, then add in the remaining dry mixture and vegan buttermilk, being careful not to over mix the batter.
-Finally, pour in the hot coffee and mix to incorporate throughout the batter.
+Mix again lightly until almost all of the dry ingredients are incorporated, then add in the remaining dry mixture, vegan buttermilk and coffee, being careful not to over mix the batter.

-5. Bake the cupcakes: Pour the batter into the cupcake liners, filling the liners about 2/3 of the way full.
-You should get 11-12 cupcakes.
-Place the cupcakes into the over and bake for 25-27 minutes, or until the toothpick comes out clean.
+5. Bake the cupcakes: Pour the batter into the cupcake liners, filling the liners just over 3/4 of the way full.
+You should get 6 cupcakes.
+Place the cupcakes into the over and bake for 20 minutes, or until the toothpick comes out clean.

 6. Cool: Remove from the oven and let cool for 10 minutes in the cupcake tin.
 After 10 minutes, transfer the cupcakes to the cooling rack until they are fully cooled.
 Once the cupcakes are fully cooled, use a cupcake corer or with a spoon, remove the center/core of each cupcake.
 You can save the extra pieces for cake truffles!

-8. Make the peanut butter buttercream: use a hand mixer in a large bowl to cream the vegan butter until fluffy, about 2 minutes.
+8. Make the peanut butter frosting: use a hand mixer in a large bowl to cream the vegan butter and cream cheese until fluffy, about 2 minutes.
 Then add in the peanut butter, and mix again until the peanut butter is incorporated.
-Then sift in the the powdered sugar (or coconut sugar) in 1 cup increments, continuing to cream the frosting.
-Add in 2-3 tbsp of dairy free milk to help combine the sugar into the butter.
-The buttercream should be fluffy and thick.
+Then sift in the powdered sugar in 1 cup increments, continuing to cream the frosting.
+The frosting should be fluffy.
 The important thing here is to make sure it’s still cold so that it pipes well.

 9. Pipe the frosting onto the cupcakes: Fill a piping bag with a tip and pipe the vegan buttercream frosting onto the cupcakes.
 Top with homemade vegan peanut butter cups or store bought vegan peanut butter cups.
 Serve and enjoy!